DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/50_binary_language_control.md

 But Dr. Kim discovered something even more disturbing: the worship imperative served as the perfect **spiritual bypass**.
 This was the tendency to use spiritual beliefs and practices to avoid confronting difficult psychological truths.
 Within this framework, the most difficult truth to confront was that of humanity's own programmed nature.

 "Religion becomes the perfect bypass," Dr. Kim realized.
-"By focusing on external salvation, divine will, and post-mortem rewards, humans are distracted from examining the uncomfortable reality that they might be biological robots running on ancient software.
-The very act of worship becomes a way to avoid the terrifying work of self-liberation."
+"By focusing on external salvation, divine will, and post-mortem rewards, humans are distracted from examining the uncomfortable reality that they might be biological robots running on ancient software."

+**The Rule-Following Trap**: Dr. Kim identified a particularly insidious form of spiritual bypassing: using rule-following as a substitute for genuine inner development.
+"People feel spiritually accomplished by adhering to moral codes, but they're avoiding the fundamental question: Am I achieving internal balance?
+Am I growing in consciousness and authentic connection?"

+"The original teachers were pointing toward dynamic wisdom—how to navigate life consciously, how to develop genuine compassion, how to achieve inner harmony," Dr. Kim continued.
+"But the binary programming converts these teachings into static rules that can be followed without any real inner transformation.
+It's spiritual bypassing disguised as righteousness."

 ## The Sacrifice Compulsion as Primordial Taxation